Four Ways to Improve Fireground Operations

 Much like a whiteboard, any credentialed responder can view and markup NICS maps.
 This ensures the highest level of safety and the most up-to-date information for everyone involved.

 Subscribe to our blog to get more resources and best practices right in your inbox.

 You will receive our next newsletter in your inbox soon.

 When it comes to ensuring effective communication on the scene of the fire, preparation is key.
 Having everything in one place can make a big difference.

 Software such as PowerDMS also provides a centralized, accessible location to store building layouts and other firefighting pre-planning information.

-If used well, technology can drastically improve fireground communication, helping departments run smoothly, respond to incidents efficiently and keep their communities and their firefighters safe.
+Investing in the right tools can be one way to get there.
+If you use it well, technology can drastically improve fireground communication, helping departments run smoothly, respond to incidents efficiently and keep their communities and their firefighters safe.